Animo-GD/AI-Powered-Search-Multi-Agents/README.md

 # Overview

-This project is a multi-agent system built using CrewAI
+A multi-agent system built using CrewAI

 It automates product procurement reporting by chaining multiple AI agents that: